[ the release verdict ]

 Your first track is — the complete report, free: the release verdict, score out of 100, the full written read, all three fixes and the measured waveform, no card needed.
 After that, each track's report opens for a one-time $6.95 (which also sends it to the room of five real listeners), or $19.95/month for unlimited.

-A SoundCloud, YouTube or direct link to your track, or just drag in an MP3 or WAV.
+A SoundCloud, YouTube, Bandcamp or direct link to your track.
 Unreleased demos, rough mixes and finished masters are all fine — most people use it before they release.

 Those platforms pitch your music to playlists and curators.
 MixReflect tells you whether the track is ready to release in the first place — a measured verdict and real listener reactions before you spend a cent promoting it.